PhilNel/infra-boardgame-assistant/README.md

 - [`knowledge-boardgame-assistant`](https://github.com/PhilNel/knowledge-boardgame-assistant) - Collection of structured board game rules in markdown format that forms the knowledge base for this project.

-- [`pulumi-boardgame-assistant`](https://github.com/PhilNel/pulumi-boardgame-assistant) - Pulumi repository for adding references/citations used by by knowledge base.
+- [`pulumi-boardgame-assistant`](https://github.com/PhilNel/pulumi-boardgame-assistant) - Pulumi repository for adding references/citations used by knowledge base.

 - [`vue-boardgame-assistant`](https://github.com/PhilNel/vue-boardgame-assistant) - The frontend Vue website that is used to interact with the Board Game Assistant functionality.